matheusfelipeog/beautiful-docs/README.md

 * [The LTTng Documentation](https://lttng.org/docs) - The whole documentation of the open source LTTng project on a single page (one page per project release).
 Features are: sparse style with pleasant colors, good information structure, auto-scrolling navigation, mobile-friendly, dedicated example boxes, glossary, tight integration with the [online man pages](https://lttng.org/man/) of the same version which are rendered with the same style.
 [Source](https://github.com/lttng/lttng-docs) is written in AsciiDoc (project's man pages too), with custom inline macros for specific features. (contributed by [@eepp](https://eepp.ca/))
 * [DocRaptor](https://docraptor.com/documentation) Covers HTML-to-PDF API language wrappers, styling instructions and core API docs.
 * [Go Programming Language Docs](https://go.dev/doc/) - These docs are simple, well-organized, and effective. (contributed by [Ed Bacher](https://github.com/evbacher))
+* [Sequelize](https://sequelize.org/) - Simple, clear and well-structured docs with a complete Class Reference and listing of all public methods. (contributed by [@bandantonio](https://github.com/bandantonio))

 ### Writing about Docs